Terms of Service Template, Free Download 2026

 When Do You Need a Terms of Service?

-You are launching a website, web application, SaaS platform, or mobile app and need a legally enforceable agreement that governs how users interact with your service, protects your intellectual property, limits your liability, and establishes the rules for user conduct and content.
+You are launching a website, web application, SaaS platform, or mobile app and need website terms of service, a legally enforceable agreement that governs how users interact with your service, protects your intellectual property, limits your liability, and establishes the rules for user conduct and content.

 You offer a subscription-based service or digital product and need clear terms governing billing cycles, automatic renewals, cancellation policies, refund conditions, and the consequences of non-payment to comply with state automatic renewal laws and FTC guidelines.